Parth-Kolekar/Game-Jam/README.md

 # Game-Jam
-This repository is created for developing a2D paltformer game using pygame
+This repository is created for developing a 2D paltformer game using pygame